 “Cash flow” is a term commonly used by businesses to detail the amount of money flowing in and out of a company.

-Companies can use cash flow statements to determine how well the company is generating cash to pay its debts and operating expenses.
+Companies can use cash flow statements to determine how well the business is generating income to pay its debts and operating expenses.

 Just like the ones used by companies, tracking your own cash flow can provide you with a snapshot of your financial condition.

-You might learn, for example, that you have less leftover at the end of each month than you thought, or that you are indeed going backwards.
+You might learn, for example, that you have less leftover at the end of each month than you thought or that you are indeed operating at a shortfall.

-Once you have the numbers down in black and white, you can then make any needed changes, such as reducing costs and expenditures, increasing income, and making sure that your spending is in line with your goals.
+Once you have the numbers down in black and white, you can then make any needed changes, such as cutting your expenses to save money, increasing income, and making sure that your spending is in line with your goals.

 Ready for a Better Banking Experience?